mrcavalcanti/mosaicoo/docs/sources/enterprise/vault.md

 #### Configuration

-The following is a partial example for using Vault to set up a Grafana configuration file's email and database credentials.
+The following is a partial example for using Vault to set up a Mosaicoo configuration file's email and database credentials.
 Refer to [Configuration]({{< relref "../administration/configuration.md" >}}) for more information.

 ```ini